 Sudocrem is considered non-toxic.
 Of course, that label is designed for humans.
 Humans don’t commonly lick themselves to bathe or clean.
 This is the primary difference between using Sudocrem for dogs and humans.

-If your dog licks and ingests a large amount of Sudocrem, they could come down with zinc toxicosis.
+As discussed above, if your dog licks and ingests a large amount of Sudocrem, it could come down with zinc toxicosis.
 This could have dangerous results and worsen the situation.

 Ultimately, be cautious of how much you apply, where you apply, and how well you rub it in to ensure that your dog is safe.
+Make sure you are home and available to monitor your dog after Sudocrem is applied.

 Overall, using Sudocrem for dogs is perfectly acceptable and safe if you are very careful with your application.
 You will find that it is commonly recommended by veterinarians to treat skin irritations because it truly works.

 There are risks with any topical treatment or medication.
 You must be aware of those risks and know how to work around them to protect your dog.
 Sudocrem is considered primarily safe for use on dogs.
-Keep in mind the tips for application in order to prevent negative side effects.
+Keep in mind the tips for application to prevent negative side effects.

 Other articles to read: